yutingLei/SwiftUtils/README.md

 ## Install

 * Carthage
-	make `cartfile` in the root directory of your project.
+	create `Cartfile` in the root directory of your project.
 	add content `github "yutingLei/SwiftUtils" "master"` to it
 	run command `carthage update`, also add option`--platform iOS` | `--platform MacOS` accroding to your platform